Hayley Williams: Political views

 In 2020, following the George Floyd protests, Williams temporarily handed control of her Instagram account to Nashville-based activist group Teens4Equality to highlight their work in relation to the Black Lives Matter movement.
 In 2022, Williams endorsed Democratic nominee Beto O'Rourke in the Texas gubernatorial election.
 During a 2023 concert, Williams criticized supporters of Florida governor Ron DeSantis near the start of his presidential bid saying, "If you vote for Ron DeSantis, you're fucking dead to me."
 At the 2024 iHeartRadio Music Festival, during the lead-up to that year's US presidential election, Williams made a statement slamming candidate Donald Trump and Project 2025, urging listeners to vote against the "Trump agenda," which the singer described as a dictatorship.
 Williams joined the No Music for Genocide campaign in September 2025, geo-blocking her and Paramore's music in Israel.
+In November 2025, Williams said that transphobes were not welcome at her shows.